lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 In reality, there is a variety of reasons why it's not exactly easy.

-The first consideration is that your experience may vary a lot depending on how many programming languages and which ones your organisation uses.
+The experience will vary a lot depending on which programming languages the projects in the monorepo use.

-The reason is that the tooling support for monorepo is wildly different
+The easiest scenario is everything is written in the same language.
+If that's the case, then the support for monorepo may be pretty good out of the box.
+For example, TypeScript and Java for example have excellent tooling.

+It gets more complicated the more languages are involved.
+There are two different scenarios:

+- You have a small number of languages, say Go and TypeScript, and can get away glueing together the respective build tools with some bash scripting.
+It works, it's practical and you get most of the monorepo benefits.
+- You have too many languages and need a build tool that is monorepo friendly.
+I will discuss this scenario in its own [section](#a-rant-about-build-tools).

 ### Setup costs